 1. What is a “lost wages letter”?

 If you are an employee, your best proof of lost wages is a letter from your employer.
-This letter from your employer should state:
+It should state:

 - Your job title,